thingsboard/thingsboard.github.io/docs/edge/getting-started.md

 step2:
     0:
         image: /images/edge/getting-started/step-2-item-1.png
-        title: 'Log in to your ThingsBoard <b>Community Edition</b> instance and navigate to the Devices page.'
+        title: 'Log in to your <b>ThingsBoard Community Edition</b> instance and navigate to the Devices page.'
     1:
         image: /images/edge/getting-started/step-2-item-2.png
         title: 'Confirm that the device "My New Device" has been created on the ThingsBoard Community Edition cloud.'